-Briefly describe any previous radio and/or documentary journalism experiences.
+- Briefly describe any previous radio and/or documentary journalism experiences.

-Suggest two documentary/reporter pieces for This American Life.
+- Suggest two documentary/reported pieces for This American Life.
 Please explain each story as a whole, along with specific characters and scenes.
 This probably sounds harder than it actually is.
-We're not looking for award-winning war stories or anything, rather stories that you find genuinely interesting, no matter how small.
+We're not looking for award-winning war stories or anything, but just stories that you find genuinely interesting, no matter how small.
 Details are helpful.
-Don’t forget to include why these stories would work specifically work on This American Life.
-It may be very useful for you to read our submission guidelines, as they lay out what we're looking for in stories on our show.
+Don’t forget to include why these stories would work on This American Life.
+It may be useful for you to read our submission guidelines, as they lay out what we're looking for in our stories.

-Last, tell us your favorite personal story.
-This can be anything from a something you heard at a party to a story your family loves to tell to something that happened in your life that you find particularly amusing, surprising or emotional.
+- Last, tell us a favorite personal story.
+This can be anything from something you heard at a party to a story your family loves to tell to something that happened in your life that you find particularly amusing, surprising, or emotional.
 It doesn’t have to be a story that would work on This American Life or even on radio; this is about your personal taste.
 And please tell us why you like this story so much even if the real reason makes no sense to anyone but you.
 Again, try to be brief; we get hundreds of applications and do read them all.

 The application is paperless!
 Send answers to the questions above, along with your cover letter and résumé, to [email protected] by no later than 11:59 p.m.
 Eastern time on the day of the deadline.
 Please attach the entire application as a PDF, and also paste your application in the body of the email, indicating which session you are applying for (spring or fall) in the subject line.